 - the Information Security Policy which sets out the technical requirements for the protection of electronic data and the expectations of all users of IT resources for the secure operation of IT systems.
 This overarching policy covers acceptable internet and email use as well as information storage, access and maintenance in conformity with Australian Government and legislative requirements; and

-- website development standards and guidelines based on Australian Government Information Management Office guidelines, the Information Security Manual and Australian Signals Directorate guidelines.
+- website development standards and guidelines based on the Australian Government Digital Service Standard, the Information Security Manual and Australian Signals Directorate guidelines.
 The standards ensure compliance with best practice in relation to website security.